-Mick was carrying the red metal lunchbox, containing the tags and locks needed, to get the job done.
+Tony was carrying the red metal lunchbox, containing the tags and locks needed, to get the job done.
 Typically he slung the key, back in the box after snapping a superficial red lock onto a piece of equipment.
 But for some reason – today – he did not.
-Both Shane and Mick walked to the last lockout on the list: the checklist print off serves as the bible of where the locks should be, and the random numbering system matches the tags; alot of administration, for a low yield safety harvest.
+Both Frank and Tony walked to the last lockout on the list: the checklist print off serves as the bible of where the locks should be, and the random numbering system matches the tags; alot of administration, for a low yield safety harvest.